 Jessica Legg is VP of Marketing at PMG.
-She has spent her career helping tech companies across the ecosystem distill and communicate the value of life-changing technologies with best-in-class marketing solutions that drive demand and fuel conversion.
+She has spent her career building client relationships that last and helping tech companies across the ecosystem distill and communicate the value of life-changing technologies with best-in-class marketing solutions that drive demand and fuel conversion.

 Generally, I’m known as a decisive person.
 So, it may come as a surprise to some that, for a long time now, I’ve been straddling the fence.